 In a relationship, it seems only fit and proper that each party should be liable for the consequences of their own actions or responsibilities, especially if involving payment or some other benefit.

 Any attempt to limit or remove the rights of recourse is at odds with this fair minded approach, and usually means that one party seeking to gain an advantage by avoiding their common liabilities or responsibilities and transferring these to another party by agreement.

 Why are rights of recourse important in insurance?

-Rights of recourse are extremely important in public liability and product liability insurance as it is a key factor in the assessment of the risk by the underwriter including whether to offer cover at all and the premium charged.
+Rights of recourse are extremely important in Public/Products liability insurance as it is a key factor in the assessment of the risk by the underwriter including whether to offer cover at all and the premium charged.